Using SlideRoom to Showcase Your Portfolio (Tips & Examples)

 SlideRoom traffic spikes near deadlines.
 Upload at least three days early to avoid slowdowns and last-minute errors.

-Another common slip is waiting until the deadline day—when servers slow and technical issues spike along with everyone’s stress levels.
+Another common slip is waiting until the deadline day—when servers slow and technical issues increase along with everyone’s stress levels.
 Submit at least a few days early.

 Why Presentation Matters